jkminder/SALSA-CLRS/README.md

 ```
 pip install .
 ```
 Note: SALSA-CLRS depends on `dm-clrs` the CLRS Benchmark implementation, which depends on `jax`.
+This might take a while.
 If you get "No space left on device" Errors, install CLRS seperately with `pip install dm-clrs`.

 # SALSA-CLRS Dataset